AdobeDocs/experience-manager-learn.nl-NL/help/headless-tutorial/overview.md

 >[!TIP]
 >
->Deze verzameling zelfstudies is ontworpen voor gebruikers die liever **leren door**.
+>This collection of tutorials are designed for those who prefer to **learn by doing**.
 Als u van de grond het leren van concepten verkiest, controleer uit [AEM Headless Developer Journey](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/headless-journey/developer/overview.html).
-Deze set zelfstudies en de reis vullen elkaar aan.
+This set of tutorials and the journey complement each other.

 ## Tutorials via API